Lower back pain is common for workout enthusiasts. After all, your back plays a big role in a number of facets of fitness.

 Try elevating your legs to increase blood flow if you’re starting to get cramps in your lower back regularly.
 This can also get rid of any lactic acid build-up that might be occurring under the surface.

 You might have a pinched nerve.

-While that old high school injury from playing lacrosse or tennis might seem forever ago, your back muscles never forget (you might want to try this).
+While that old high school injury from playing lacrosse or tennis might seem forever ago, your back muscles never forget.

 As Dr. Dave warns, “If someone has an underlying condition, such as arthritis in the spine, an injured disc, or impinged nerve, a workout can cause those conditions to become worse with greater discomfort.”

 Before you try a new workout style or push your limits, speak with a physical therapist or medical professional to give you the green light.